 Programme Provider

-Maths and English tutoring Impress
+Maths and English tutoring PET Xi

-English tutoring Yipiyap

 Accelerated Reader Renaissance Learning

 Service pupil premium funding (optional)

 For schools that receive this funding, you may wish to provide the following information:

 Measure Details How did you spend your service pupil premium allocation last academic year?
 N/A What was the impact of that spending on service pupil premium eligible students?
 N/A